01.22.26

-If you run into trouble with your phone connecting or it starts showing messages like “no SIM available,” you can try to reset your SIM card.
+If you run into trouble with your phone connecting or it starts showing messages like “no SIM card,” you can try to reset your SIM card.

 SIM stands for Subscriber Identity Module, and it’s necessary for connecting your phone to a cellular network so you can use it beyond Wi-Fi.
 There are a few kinds of SIM cards, both physical and digital (which is called an eSIM).
 We'll focus on how to reset a physical SIM, because an eSIM cannot be reset, but as you’ll see there are other steps you can take to troubleshoot that also might help with an eSIM.